 An organization of nursing professionals in Arizona…

-Philippine Nurses Association of Arizona, Inc. is a non-profit organization open to all Filipino-American nurses and healthcare individuals.
-Founded on September 30, 2001 by a group of five visionary nurses: Marcie Abad, Yvette Beltran, Sally Bernardo, Stella Parry, and Beth Rose, it is our aim to utilize professional leadership, mentorship, and clinical expertise with the purpose of promoting advancement and betterment of Filipino-American nursing practice and fostering positive image in the community.
+The Philippine Nurses Association of Arizona, Inc. is a non-profit organization open to all Filipino-American nurses and healthcare professionals.
+Founded on September 30, 2001, by a group of five visionary nurses: Marcie Abad, Yvette Beltran, Sally Bernardo, Stella Parry, and Beth Rose, it is our aim to utilize professional leadership, mentorship, and clinical expertise with the purpose of promoting the advancement and betterment of Filipino-American nursing practice and fostering positive image in the community.

 On December 4, 2001, the Articles of Incorporation of the Philippine Nurses Association of Arizona were filed with the Arizona Corporation Commission.
-On February 2002, with the strong support from the 11th PNAA President, Pete Calixto and PNAA Western Regional Liaison Officer, Linda Ascio, the Philippine Nurses Association of Arizona became the 28th Chapter of the Philippine Nurses Association of America.
-Three months later, on May 3, 2002, the first Founding Executive Board of PNAAZ under the leadership of Beth Rose, Founding President, and Nelly Peterson, President-Elect were inducted at DoubleTree Guest Suites Hotel, Phoenix, Arizona.
+In February 2002, with the strong support from the 11th PNAA President, Pete Calixto, and PNAA Western Regional Liaison Officer, Linda Ascio, the Philippine Nurses Association of Arizona became the 28th Chapter of the Philippine Nurses Association of America.
+Three months later, on May 3, 2002, the first Founding Executive Board of PNAAZ, under the leadership of Beth Rose, Founding President, and Nelly Peterson, President-Elect, was inducted at DoubleTree Guest Suites Hotel, Phoenix, Arizona.
 This Inaugural day marked the hallmark of the VISION that came to REALITY and the PROMISE of tomorrow’s RECOGNITION, VIABILITY, LEADERSHIP, and EXCELLENCE of all Filipino nurses in the State of Arizona.

 The main objectives of our organization are as follows: 1.)
 To welcome and assist the newly relocated Filipino nurses; 2.)
 To provide professional enrichment among members through continuing education; 3.)
 To participate in the socio-cultural programs and activities of the Filipino-American communities.